 - Declining quality and enjoyment of life

-These attorneys can calculate the total value of all your losses, figure out which of these financial damages may apply to your situation, and help ensure your claim is not undervalued as they fight for the maximum compensation you need.
+These attorneys can calculate the total value of your losses, figure out which of these financial damages may apply to your situation, and help ensure your claim is not undervalued as they fight for the compensation you need.

 If you are pursuing a Camp Lejeune lawsuit, the updated regulations indicate that you have to produce enough evidence to show that the toxic water at the military base likely caused your injuries.
-However, this does not mean you have to provide proof of a direct cancer diagnosis.
+However, this does not mean you have to provide proof of a direct diagnosis.
 For instance, it has been shown that numerous illnesses and diseases could have developed if you spent a significant time at the base and were exposed to this contaminated water.